jhu-dvrk/dvrk-readthedocs/docs/pages/video/displays/goovis.rst

 eyes.
 After the two windows are created (left and right views), you can drag them to the HMD and place each on one half of the screen (left and right).
-If you're using the default window manager for Ubuntu, you can drag the windows to the top corners and they will automatically resize to use one half of the display.
+If you're using the default window manager for Ubuntu, you can drag the windows to the top corners, and they will automatically resize to use one half of the display.
 You can also drag the windows and press the "Windows" key + left or right arrow to use the left or right of the display.
 This works without having to